MIRTAHAALI/RTCjs/README.md

 MIT

 # Features
-1 - Zoom:
+1 - Zoom
   Built in zoom in and out feature to zoom graph along X axis.
 No need to develop complex code for zooming graph.

-2 - Scroll:
+2 - Scroll
   Allows zoomed graph to be scrolled.

 3 - Axis Ruler
   A tooltip alternative, to monitor parameters at any instant allowing user to view at fastest rate.

-4 - Others:
+4 - Others

-Easy to integrate time axis on X- axis.
+  i-    Easy to integrate time axis on X- axis.

-Easy to change line color, widths and dots.
+  ii-   Easy to change line color, widths and dots.

-Enable user to create custom zoom and scroll buttons.
+  iii-  Enable user to create custom zoom and scroll buttons.

-Allow user to switch between auto zoom and manual zoom along y axis.
+  iv-   Allow user to switch between auto zoom and manual zoom along y axis.

-Allow user to modify table columns.
+  v-    Allow user to modify table columns.

-Allow user to decorate chart to custom colors.
+  vi-   Allow user to decorate chart to custom colors.